John Pohe: Wartime service

 On 24 August 1941 he was posted to No. 51 Squadron RAF and flew 22 bombing operations, being promoted flight sergeant in October 1941 and on 27 February 1942 was pilot of an Armstrong Whitworth Whitley which dropped paratroops on the German radar station in what was known as the Bruneval Raid.
 In March 1942 he flew operations in support of the St Nazaire commando raid.
 On completion of his tour Pohe was posted to No. 24 Operational Training Unit at RAF Honeybourne as an instructor.
 In March 1943 he survived a crash when the wing of his Vickers Wellington bomber caught fire.
 Requesting a return to operational flying he joined No. 1663 Heavy Conversion Unit at RAF Rufforth in August 1943 learning to fly the Handley Page Halifax heavy bomber.
 On 20 September 1943 with his new crew he rejoined No. 51 Squadron RAF for a second tour of operations.

 Prisoner of war

-At 18:44 hours GMT on the evening of 22 September 1943 Pohe took off from RAF Snaith in Handley Page Halifax Mark II (aircraft serial number “JN901”) to bomber Hannover.
+At 18:44 hours GMT on the evening of 22 September 1943 Pohe took off from RAF Snaith in Handley Page Halifax Mark II (aircraft serial number “JN901”) to bomb Hannover.
 Over the target area they received two serious hits by anti-aircraft fire and began to limp homewards but had to ditch in the English Channel.
 His entire crew escaped unhurt and floated in dinghies for 2 days before being spotted by a German aircraft and rescued by a German vessel, they were prisoners of war.
 Pohe arrived at Stalag Luft III on 6 October 1943 and in 1944 became involved in tunneling in the escape tunnel named “Dick”.